Arjun Mathur

-Arjun Mathur (born 18 October 1981) is a British-Indian actor working predominantly in Bollywood films, web series and television serials.
-He was seen internationally in the British drama series, Indian Summers and plays the lead character in the Amazon Original series, Made in Heaven (TV series), which earned him an International Emmy award nomination for 'Best Performance by an Actor'.
+Arjun Mathur (born 18 October 1981) is an Indian–British actor working predominantly in Hindi films, web series and television serials.
+He was seen internationally in the British drama series Indian Summers and plays the lead character in the Amazon Original series Made in Heaven, the latter of which earned him an International Emmy award nomination for Best Actor.

 Early life and education

-Mathur was born in London, England. but grew up between New Delhi and Mumbai, India.
+Mathur was born in London, England and grew up in New Delhi and Mumbai, India.
 His father, Rakesh Mathur, is a hotelier.
 He has an older brother, Gautam and a younger sister, Sonia.
-His mother Reynoo Mathur, died in a car accident when he was just thirteen years old.
+His mother Reynoo Mathur, died in a car accident when he was thirteen years old.

 Mathur studied at St. Columbas School, New Delhi, St. Mary's School, Mumbai, The British School, New Delhi and Oaklands College, St Albans, Hertfordshire, where he completed his A-Level schooling.